sjfke/container-interactive-shells/SomaCLI/BUILDME.md

 # Soma CLI Building

-RHEL-8 UBI Interactive Non-Root Bash Shell with nmap-ncat, bind-utils, iputils
+RHEL UBI-8 Interactive non-root Bash Shell with nmap-ncat, bind-utils, iputils

+The build instructions reflect the initial build using UBI-8.5, for rebuilding see [Updating quay.io and dockerhub images](#updating-quay.io-and-dockerhub-images)

-**NOTE:** To avoid Windows/MacOS Unix line ending madness when using GIT, see [Configuring Git to handle line endings](#configuring-git-to-handle-line-endings)
+> A UNIX script is used to create the configuration files in the container to ensure correct line-endings, see also [Configuring Git to handle line endings](#configuring-git-to-handle-line-endings)

 ## DockerHub using Windows Docker Desktop